StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 add admin-mac={WAN_INFORMATION_MAC-ADDRESS} auto-mac=no name=bridge_vlan34_wan
 ```

 We use two bridges, because we need one for internet (and TV) and for our internal network.
-In order to keep everything the same as your Zyxel router, fill in the MAC addresses as described above.
+In order to keep everything the same as your Zyxel router, fill in the MAC addresses as described above from the Zyxel status page.

 ```
 /interface ethernet